kbss-cvut/csat-maintenance-planner/README.md

 # CSAT Maintenance Planner
 The CSAT Plan Manager is a cooperation project between CTU and CSAT.
 The Maintenance Planner gives a visual, easy and practical way for CSAT employees to have an overview of passed, ongoing and future maintenance plans.
-This project is the client for the [Aircraft Maintenance Planning System](https://github.com/kbss-cvut/aircraft-maintenance-planning-system)
+This project is frontend application that works over REST API provided by [Aircraft Maintenance Planning System](https://github.com/kbss-cvut/aircraft-maintenance-planning-system).

 ## For developers